franciskim/sairen/README.rst

 How Bad Is It?
 --------------

-Well, trading a single futures contract, you can lose $12.50 a tick plus $4 commissions + fees every second without breaking a sweat.
+Well, trading a single futures contract, you can lose $12.50 a tick plus $4 in commissions + fees every second without breaking a sweat.
 So you can easily **lose a thousand dollars a minute**, or $400,000 a day just working banker's hours.
 I haven't even dipped into options.
 Your losses really are theoretically unlimited.